How to Register a Name in a New Extension or TLD¶

 The attribution is made via the first-come, first-served rule.
 The General Availability period works according to the conventional rules that have been defined by ICANN.

 This being said, it may be that the registry has defined a special project for its extension, and has added, in addition to ICANN’s mandatory rules and principles, specific rules that keep the right to register domain names in this extension limited to certain people, professions, organization types, or for a specific purpose.

 For example, in addition to the rules established by ICANN, domain names registered in “.BZH” are only open to people living in Brittany, with an address in Brittany who want to create a website that covers its regional language or culture.

-As indicated during the opening of these pre-registrations, the objective is to improve the chances for a customer to obtain the desired domain name if it is requested by other “potential owners”.
+As indicated during the opening of these pre-registrations, the objective is to improve the chances for a user to obtain the desired domain name if it is requested by other “potential owners”.

-When an extension is made available at Gandi, customers can proceed with pre-registration, and the orders may be taken, though the domain names will not yet be registered.
+When an extension is made available at Gandi, users can proceed with pre-registration, and the orders may be taken, though the domain names will not yet be registered.

-Pre-registrations are registered in the order in which they have been made by the customers.
-It’s important to note that a request which has been made first during preregistration will be done first (under the condition that it was converted into a paying order) before any other orders are submitted for the same domain.
+Pre-registrations are registered in the order in which they have been made by the user.
+It’s important to note that a request which has been made first during pre-registration will be done first (under the condition that it was converted into a paying order) before any other orders are submitted for the same domain.

 Generally, when you place an order on Gandi’s website (registration of a domain name, a certificate, etc.), it will be processed and, if all is in order, completed as soon as possible.